jitsi/Sphinx4-HTTP-server/README.md

 # Sphinx4-HTTP-server

 A simple HTTP server for the Sphinx4 speech-to-text java library.
 Requires the program FFMPEG with verison 1.1 or higher.
-The execulate should be in /usr/bin/.
-FFMPEG can be downloaded here: https://ffmpeg.org/download.html. or get the latest version by:
+The executable should be in /usr/bin.
+FFMPEG can be downloaded here: https://ffmpeg.org/download.html or get the latest version by:
 ```
 $ git clone https://git.ffmpeg.org/ffmpeg.git ffmpeg
 ```